 The Novartis Pavillon

-In Spring 2022, the new pavilion will open on the Novartis Campus in Basel, where a multimedia exhibition will guide visitors through a Life Sciences experience highlighting achievements and capabilities in the field.
+In Spring 2022, the new pavilion opened on the Novartis Campus in Basel, where a multimedia exhibition guides visitors through a Life Sciences experience highlighting achievements and capabilities in the field.
 The building, designed by architect Michele de Lucchi, is located directly on the Rhine, and as a public space will serve as a point of encounter between the company, the population, the campus, and its urban surroundings.

 Media Facade Structure

 The prominently located pavilion is covered by a semi-transparent media facade, which was developed by iart in cooperation with the architects.
 It features a total of 10,000 diamond-shaped organic photovoltaic panels with 30,000 embedded LEDs which not only shine outwards, but also inwards—causing the metal shells beneath to reflect the light.
 The partial transparency of the photovoltaic layer is crucial, as it is the sole reason the light shimmers not only over, but also through the building envelope.

 This technological facade is something totally new in architecture.
 It gives the building many possibilities to express itself.Nicholas Bewick, Art Director for Architecture AMDL Circle